-LPD01: Ensuring Quality Development:
+LPD01: Ensuring Quality Development in St. Helens:

 "All proposals for development within the Borough will be expected, as appropriate having to their scale, nature and location, to meet or exceed the following requirements: criterion 2.
-Part b)...Minimise and mitigate to acceptable levels any effects that the development may have on: air quality; light and/or water pollution (including contamination of soil, surface water and groundwater resources); and levels of noise, vibration, smells, dust and electromagnetic fields in the area"
+Part a)...Minimise and mitigate to acceptable levels any effects that the development may have on: air quality; light and/or water pollution (including contamination of soil, surface water and groundwater resources); and levels of noise, vibration, smells, dust and electromagnetic fields in the area"